60 Creative and Simple Ways to Save Money

 You can't always rely on the sun protection factor (SPF) number on the bottle.
 Though the higher number often means the better protection, you can't completely rely on it.
 That number measures protection from ultraviolet B radiation.

 Tip: Look for "broad spectrum" sunscreen that covers both ultraviolet B and A rays.
 Luckily, these aren't always the most expensive in the grocery store.
 Also, Look for the cream kind of sunscreen, not the spray one.
 Most of the spray stuff just ends up dispersing out into the air.

-I know we've already gone over the importance of auto insurance, but there is another insurance worth spending on — renter's insurance.
 You may not own your apartment, but you probably own your stuff in the apartment.

 Paying an extra $150-$300 a year will protect you in the off chance of a damage from a fire, natural disaster or even theft.